Terrenteller/Strata/README.md

 ## What is Strata?

 Strata is a Forge-based geological block generation and ore compatibility mod for Minecraft and spiritual successor to PFAA Geologica.
 It provides a platform for new content through resource packs which contain non-standard plain-text configuration files of minimal complexity.
 Strata's primary directive is to shape a consistent gameplay experience across the blocks it creates and the blocks it does not create but may represent.
+This is a fancy way to say Strata makes everyone's rocks and ores play nicely together.

-Want to see what Strata can do in pictures?
+Want to see what Strata is in pictures?
 Check [the gallery](https://github.com/Terrenteller/Strata/wiki/Gallery)!

+## What can Strata do?

+**Strata can create almost any generic geological block and its entourage.** From stone, sand, gravel, and dirt to walls, stairs, buttons, and levers, the options are many.
+Clay can break into fragments like vanilla and be put right back together.
+Stone and cobblestone can break into fragments like TerraFirmaCraft.
+Stone fragments can be thrown like a snowball after being drawn like a bow and be crafted into cobblestone which can be smelted and crafted further.
+A Strata block that converts to another can be used as the other block in most recipes without fuss and be crafted directly into the other block for every other situation.

+**Strata can create highly-adaptive ores.** If another mod's ores are insufficient or something special is required, Strata ores are overachievers.
+Not only do they have robust drop options, they also have the concept of a "host" (like "host rock" but may not be rock).
+This allows Strata ores to look and behave as if they are in another block without requiring a block to be made for every ore/host combination.
+The host is normally determined when the ore is placed into the world based on simple heuristics using the adjacent blocks.
+For example, if sand is a host and an ore is placed in a body of sand, the ore will adapt to look like it's in sand, sound like it's in sand, and break like it's in sand - no tool required even if the ore normally requires one.
+Non-Strata blocks can be deemed as hosts as well for maximum compatibility.

+**Strata can mimic almost any other ore.** These ores are called "proxy" ores and defer as much to the original ore as possible.
+Light emission, tooltip localization, client-side random tick passive particle effects, and harvest behaviour (think drops in a more general sense) are several such things proxy ores figure out on the fly.
+Proxy ores sound redundant, but are key to blending hosts and ores from other mods.

+**Strata can give you some things for free.** Most notably, Geolosys-like "samples" are created automatically where appropriate.
+Ore samples can only be broken and picked up to prevent re-rolling, but other samples can be placed back down for decoration using the fragment item.

 ## What makes Strata special?